cavriends/tvp_vars_vb/README.md

 - **visualisations** - contains all the visualisations that are in the thesis

-If you are not familiar with Git a good place to start is [here](https://docs.gitlab.com/ee/topics/git/index.html).
+If you're not familiar with Git a good place to start is [here](https://docs.gitlab.com/ee/topics/git/index.html).